PythWare/Lore-App/README.md

 3. It will ask for the amount of characters you want to add along with the name and description of each character.

-4. Asks for image to be used with the entered character(if using the image based version scripts rather than text).
+4. Asks for image to be used with the entered character(if using the Lore_Builder_Image script).

 5. It will compress the character names and descriptions using ZLIB if it detects the compressed size of the text will be smaller than the original size.